cristianchelu/dispenser-schedule-card/README.md

 - entry 0: 10:30 dispense 5 portions, dispensed successfully.
 - entry 1: 12:00 dispense 10 portions, pending.

-`skipped` is assumed when the entry is still `pending` but the current time is greater than the dispense time.
+`skipped` status is assumed by the card when the schedule entry is still status `pending` but the current time is greater than the dispense time.

 A customizable option using Jinja2 templates to extract the schedule from arbitrary entities is also under consideration.